cloudera/hue/docs/docs-site/content/developer/api/rest/importer.md

 ## Get SQL Type Mapping

-Get mapping from Polars data types to SQL types for a specific SQL dialect.
-This helps in translating detected column types to appropriate SQL data types when creating tables.
+Get the list of unique SQL data types supported by a specific SQL dialect.
+This helps in understanding what SQL types are available when creating tables in different SQL engines.

 **Endpoint:** `/api/v1/importer/sql_type_mapping/`